-Scope 1 and 2 emissions are simpler to measure compared to scope 3.
+Scope 1 and 2 emissions are usually simpler to measure compared to scope 3.
 Scope 1 covers emissions that organizations directly control.
-As a result, organizations have full transparency and access to track down emissions sources and their related data.
+As a result, organizations typically have greater transparency and access to track down emissions sources and their related data.
 For scope 2 emissions, organizations can use contractual instruments with their energy companies and market data to measure that category.

 Scope 3 Emissions

-Scope 3 emissions are especially difficult to measure since all other emissions fall under this category and the data is difficult to get.
+Scope 3 emissions can be especially difficult to measure since all other emissions fall under this category and the data can be difficult to get.
 Organizations need to work with all suppliers, businesses and other organizations throughout their value chain to get the most accurate data possible.

 Scope 4 or “Avoided Emissions”

 While scopes 1 through 3 look at emissions generated as a result of their goods and services, scope 4 looks at emissions an organization avoids.
 The GHG Protocol states that many reports of avoided emissions are not accurate and not auditable.